-The short-alls were short overalls with either bottoms like blue jeans or button front shorts.
-Denim shorts often has a cuff hem and leg press just like denim trousers.
+Short-alls were short overalls with bottoms similar to either blue jeans or button front shorts.
+Denim shorts often had a cuff hem and leg press just like denim trousers.
 As the decade moved away from the war, shorts lost the skirt-like pleating and took on the short trouser look with slit pockets on the side.
-Some shorts mimicked little boys and girls styles with a small flap pocket on the front.
-Others had a simple elastic waistband making them look like men’s underwear.
+Some shorts mimicked little boys’ and girls’ styles with a small flap pocket on the front.
+Others had a simple elastic waistband, making them look like men’s underwear.

-While shorts with a print or pattern were less common they did exist.
-I have seen cotton and rayon shorts with sailboats, tropical leaves and novelty theme on them.
+While shorts with a print or pattern were less common, they did exist.
+I have seen cotton and rayon shorts with sailboats, tropical leaves, and other novelty themes on them.
 Western Wear sometimes made denim shorts with a paisley pattern usually seen on bandannas.
-Vertical stripes were popular too.
+Vertical stripes were popular, too.
 Usually, patterned shorts came with a matching top for a playsuit look.

 Pedal pushers emerged in the late 1940s.
-They were half way between full pants and short shorts ending at just below the knee.
-Teens were the first to adopt the style but some women wore them with casual knit shirts, crop tops, denim shirts and summer jackets.
-Belts were sometimes worn with them too but they were not necessary.
+They were halfway between full pants and short shorts, ending just below the knee.
+Teens were the first to adopt the style, but some women wore them with casual knit shirts, crop tops, denim shirts, and summer jackets.
+Belts were sometimes worn with them too, but they were not necessary.

 The pedal pusher influenced other shorts style that were to become part of fashion in the 1950s.
-Learn more about 1950s shorts, pedal pushers and capri pants.
+Go here to learn more about 1950s shorts, pedal pushers and capri pants.

 Need more ideas on what to wear this summer?

 Be your own pinup in a pair of 1940s high waisted shorts, rompers, playsuits, or 1950s shorts like these: